 If you are good with numbers, an accounting career maybe your best option.
 However, you will never hear an education coach tell a high school graduate to go into accounting because they know their numbers.

 Accounting is all about numbers and arithmetic functions – subtraction, addition, division, and multiplication.
 Every high school graduate should be familiar with the aforementioned arithmetic functions.
 However, not every high school graduate is an expert in arithmetic operations.
 Do accountants need to be proficient in these operations?
 Absolutely, every accountant is responsible for solving mathematical questions.
 Even a minor mathematical error could result in tens of thousands of dollars in financial losses.
 Do you think a small business, even a corporation could not possibly sustain such a loss?

 Who Hires Accountants?

 Professionals, entrepreneurs, taxpayers, small businesses, for-profits, nonprofits, corporations, LLCs, and companies of all sizes hire accountants.
+They can work as fractional CFO, generalists, or in any number of specialized accounting roles.
 Accountants are hired to help these individuals and entities manage their books and other financial documents.
 Of course, it is possible to manage your books without the help of an accountant.
 However, the risks are just too have for some taxpayers to accept the responsibilities of their own bookkeeping.